 Annual financial demands grow as businesses expect more from accrual vs cash accounting.
 To keep up with everything, it helps to know the different terms.
-Accrual and cash accounting will be the most important terms, and will have a major influence on your strategies.
+Accrual vs cash accounting will be the most important terms and will have a major influence on your strategies.

 Why It Matters

 Stress is a reality when you don’t understand the specifics of how accounting affects your bottom line.
 Keeping track of your finances helps with your taxes, and staying on top of your taxes prevents wasted time.
 It is a full circle with accrual vs cash accounting, and as a business owner, it’s your responsibility to keep the process honest.

 You can simplify accounting by going in-depth with the accrual and cash accounting types.
 Business factors such as size, employees, and industry will play a major role in deciding the accounting method.
 Different accounting methods have their own set of pros and cons, so it’s up to you to decide which suits the company better.

 Small businesses gain the biggest benefits from cash accounting.
 It is easier to manage and tends to have less to track.
 Revenue is recognized as it arrives while expenses are counted when the money is spent.
 You know what you have on hand at all times, with no guesswork required.
 Taxes are more lenient with this approach since your revenue won’t count until it hits the bank account.
 Overall, cash basis accounting gives you a visual representation of your money, but not of the business state.
 You can manage your business better with this information and make decisions without worrying about random financial errors.